Jodels2002/KickOS/README.md

-KickOS is aimed at Amiga friends who want to revive the Amiga experience on a Raspberry Pi.
+KickOS is aimed at Amiga friends who want to revive the Amiga experience for Desktop.
 The focus of KickOS is easy handling and Workbench like "Look and feel" :-)